matt-bartlett/php-spotify-api/README.md

 # Spotify PHP Library

-This is a framework agnostic PHP library for interacting with the Spotify Web API.
+This is a framework agnostic PHP library for interacting with the Spotify Web API. *This package is under development.*

 ## Intentions